willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 1. In your SharePoint site, select **Documents** > **Settings** icon > **Library settings** > **More library settings**.
 2. In **Default sensitivity labels** (Apply label to items in this list or library):

     a.
 For a standard default sensitivity label, from the drop-down box, select a sensitivity label that's suitable for most of the files in the library.
-It can be a sensitivity label that is configured for admin-defined permissions, such as **Confidential \ All Employees**.
-Or, a sensitivity label that doesn't apply encryption, such as **Public**.
+It can be a sensitivity label that is configured for admin-defined permissions, like **Confidential \ All Employees**.
+Or, a sensitivity label that doesn't apply encryption, like **Public**.
 Don't select **Extend protection on download, copy, or move**.

     b.
 For a default sensitivity label that extends protection to files that are downloaded, copied, or moved, select **Extend protection on download, copy, or move**.
-Then from the drop-down box, select a sensitivity label that is configured for user-defined permissions, such as **Confidential \ Trusted People**.
+Then from the drop-down box, select a sensitivity label that is configured for user-defined permissions, like **Confidential \ Trusted People**.

     > [!NOTE]
     > The **Extend protection on download, copy, or move** checkbox isn't displayed until the prerequisite PowerShell commands are complete.